grasshaussoftware/cannacoin-pro/README.md

 # Cannacoin-Pro

-Welcome to the official repository of Cannacoin-Pro, a unique token blending the promising sectors of commercial cannabis and blockchain technology.
-Developed on the Avalanche C-Chain, Cannacoin-Pro offers fast and efficient transactions with notably low gas fees.
+Introducing Cannacoin Pro, the latest innovation from the pioneers at Cannacoin, who first emerged in the scene with NWGT.org in 2014.
+Experience the simplicity and potential of an Avalanche token tailored for cannabis enthusiasts and blockchain investors.
+Enjoy investing with zero taxes.

 ## 🌟 Highlights